trapeze-bell-peter/hamiltonian_comp/README.md

 More recently, we have started looking at implementing more modern versions of our key algorithms.
 Before embarking on this, I wanted to explore the suitability of some of the more modern languages.
 This repository captures our investigation.
-This is not the most scientific language comparison, but nonetheless is interesting.
+This is not the most scientific language comparison, but nonetheless it is interesting.

 Each implementation allowed us to explore the strengths and weaknesses of the language both in terms of expressive power, but also execution speed.